sonic-net/DASH/dash-pipeline/README-dash-as-submodule.md

 ## Custom Tests
 You can use the tests under DASH by calling the appropriate DASH make targets from the parent project.
 You can also have private tests in your own project repository which you invoke from your Makefiles.
 We recommend if you write new tests which are generally applicable that you consider upstreaming to the Community repository.
 ## Third-Party CI Pipeline Automation (Git Actions)
 You should be able to adapt the CI automation files from the dash project as located under [.github/workflows](../.github/workflows).
-You will need to modify them to suit your project by changing the trigger conditions (e.g. filesystem paths) and steps.
+You will need to modify them to suit your project by changing the trigger conditions (e.g. file system paths) and steps.